 - Volunteer at the farm– Join us at the farm each week for volunteer workdays.
 Email [email protected] to join our email list and to let us know that you plan to come out and volunteer.
 All you need to bring is water, sunscreen, and your lunch … we provide everything else.

 - Donate money– If you would like to make a monetary donation, click here to donate via Paypal.Or you can send a check to Petaluma Bounty 1500 Petaluma Blvd.
 South, Petaluma 94952.
 Please make sure to put Bounty Farm in the memo line.

-- Donate goods and services– Coming soon a regularly updated Wishlist!
+- Donate goods and services– Always looking for the items on our Wishlist!